WIMP (computing)

 This style of system improves human–computer interaction (HCI) by emulating real-world interactions and providing greater ease of use for non-technical people.
 Because programs contained by a WIMP interface subsequently rely on the same core input methods, the interactions throughout the system are standardized.
 This consistency allows users' skills to carry from one application to another.

 Criticism

 Some human–computer interaction researchers consider WIMP to be ill-suited for multiple applications, especially those requiring precise human input or more than three dimensions of input.
 Drawing and writing are example of these limitations; a traditional pointer is limited by two dimensions, and consequently doesn't account for the pressure applied when using a physical writing utility.
 Pressure-sensitive graphics tablets are often used to overcome this limitation.

 Another issue with WIMP-style user interfaces is that many implementations put users with disabilities at a disadvantage.
 For example, visually impaired users may have difficulty using applications when alternative text-based interfaces are not made available.
 People with motor impairments, such as Parkinson's disease, may not be able to navigate devices precisely using the traditional mouse pointer for input.
 To overcome these barriers, researchers continue to explore ways to make modern computer systems more accessible.
-Recent developments in artificial intelligence, specifically machine learning, have opened new doors for accessibility in technology, or assistive technology.